Metrological detection of entanglement generated by non-Gaussian operations: Ideal detection of non-Gaussian entanglement

 In terms of resources, displacement estimation is also advantageous.
 Both probability distributions and quadrature variances corresponding to Alice and Bob can be directly measured with homodyne detection.
 Likewise, shearing estimation can be performed with homodyne detection, but fourth-order moments of the distributions (kurtosis) are necessary, which implies in general larger data sets.
 In the case of phase estimation, photon-number variances are necessary, which implies adding complexity to the detection.

-Another great advantage of displacement estimation is that the displacement operation can be applied in post-processing: once the probability distribution $\mathcal{P}(x_A,x_B|0)$ is measured, the displaced probability distribution [under the Hamiltonian $\hat{H}_{\pm} = (\hat{p}_A \pm \hat{p}_B)/2$] is directly given by $\mathcal{P}(x_A,x_B|\theta) = \mathcal{P}(x_A+ \theta,x_B \pm \theta|0)$ \cite{Comment1}, from which one can compute the classical FI (see Sec. \ref{sec:discretization_data}) -- which we know saturates the QFI in this case, leading the best possible estimation.
+Another great advantage of displacement estimation is that the displacement operation can be applied in post-processing: once the probability distribution $\mathcal{P}(x_A,x_B|0)$ is measured, the displaced probability distribution [under the Hamiltonian $\hat{H}_{\pm} = (\hat{p}_A \pm \hat{p}_B)/2$] is directly given by $\mathcal{P}(x_A,x_B|\theta) = \mathcal{P}(x_A+ \theta,x_B \pm \theta|0)$ \cite{Comment1}, from which one can compute the classical FI (see Sec. \ref{sec:discretization_data}) -- which we know saturates the QFI in this case, leading \DBR{to} the best possible estimation.
 On the contrary, the shearing and phase-shift operations can not be implemented in post-processing using just the probability distribution as full information about the state is needed for such operations.
-Thus, shearing and phase-shift unitaries have to be implemented at the level of the experimental setup or by post-processing after measuring the full quantum state by for instance double-homodyne detection \cite{Chabaud2021}.
+Thus, shearing and phase-shift unitaries have to be implemented at the level of the experimental setup or by post-processing after measuring the full quantum state by \DBR{Wigner tomography \cite{Ourjoumtsev2009} or Husimi Q function sampling \cite{Chabaud2021}}.
 In addition to this complication, contrary to the displacement operation, as we pointed out in Sec. \ref{subsec:ps} and Sec. \ref{subsec:sh}, the FI can be optimized with local rotations of the measured quadratures, but only saturates the QFI when one mixes modes $A$ and $B$.